sButtons/sbuttons/CONTRIBUTING.md

     After making any changes, you need to compile the LESS file into CSS.
 To do that there you can use the following:

-    1. Watch command:
+    1. Start command:
         ```
-        npm run watch
+        npm start
         ```
-        This will update the CSS in `dist/sbuttons.css` as you make changes.
-Make sure that if you use watch, you use `npm run prettier` before committing the code.
+        This will run sbuttons on a lite server as well as update the CSS in `dist/sbuttons.css` as you make changes.
     2. Compile command:
         ```
         npm run compile
         ```
+    Make sure to run `npm install` before any of these commands.
 3. To make changes to the website:
    1. To add new examples, make changes in `assets/js/buttons-examples.js`.
       1. To add new button colors, add them to the variable `buttonColors`